 Strawfrank Junction: Class 40 D210 (formerly Empress of Britain but running without nameplates) and class 50 D414 double-head the combined 10:50 Glasgow Central and 10:50 Edinburgh to Birmingham New Street (1M23) away from Carstairs on 23 May 1970.
 On this occasion the Edinburgh portion had been worked by another EE Type 4, D263.

-Lady Victoria Pit: A Branch Line Society special stands alongside the remaining section of the Waverley Route at Lady Victoria Colliery, Newtongrange, on 23 May 1970 with 8102 in charge.
+Lady Victoria Pit Signal Box: A special stands alongside the remaining section of the Waverley Route at Lady Victoria Colliery, Newtongrange, on 23 May 1970 with 8102 in charge.
 The view is to the south, south of the Brewer's Bridge, with the Waverley Route to the right.
 This was the first Scottish Railway Preservation Society railtour.

 Carstairs: A very clean Brush Type 4 No. 1624 passing through Carstairs on 23rd May 1970 with the 6S33 Herbrandston (Milford Haven) - Sighthill East tanks.